ManuGithubSteam/LinJarK/README.md

 More specific the on from Guenter: http://goofy.zamia.org/voxforge/

-I relay on Guenter to publish new language models (as they won't compile on my machine for some miraculous reason :-( ).
+I rely on Guenter to publish new language models (as they won't compile on my machine for some miraculous reason :-( ).
-I work actively with him to add new words into the model who can than be understood by Simon (speech recognition) and used for doning cool stuff.
+I work actively with him to add new words into the model who can than be understood by Simon (speech recognition) and used for controling various things.

 If you want to know more about the whole model compilation business check out his awesome tools: https://github.com/gooofy/voxforge/

 BACKEND: bash scripts do the stuff .-)
 ----------------------------------
 Here is most of the work for my purpose done.
-Get the local weather data and play it back to you, get some jokes from the net, switch on a lamp etc.
+Get the local weather data and play it back to you, get some jokes from the net, switch on a lamp ??
 It is all done here.
 I use bash scripts for this because they are easy to understand and to modify if the web page does change their information layout etc. Also they don't need much knowledge so many people can contribute.

 MarryTTS is used to generate spoken responses and output of the data collected. -> https://github.com/marytts/marytts